dREG Gateway

 (2) Count matrices can not be normalized

-(3) At least 50 reads for each cell type are suggested.
+(3) At least 50 cells for each cell type are suggested.

 Upload count matrix files